-This studio in Fulham has established itself as the destination for power yoga, recently celebrating its 10th birthday.
+This studio in Fulham has established itself as the destination for power yoga, last year celebrating its 10th birthday.
 With a huge variety of yoga classes on offer at all hours of the day, seven days a week, you have no excuses not to fit practice into your schedule.
 Power Yoga is especially good for improving strength, balance and flexibility, helped greatly by the hand-picked selection of the best teachers in town.
 The nurturing and relaxed environment makes the studio perfect for newbies and advanced yogis alike.
 First-timers pay £15 for 3 classes; drop-in from £14.

 The yoga classes on offer at Bhuti yoga and wellness centre in Richmond are seriously good.
 Try the Iyengar yoga for just the right balance between energising and relaxing practice to start your day or destress after work.
 Alongside a full schedule of yoga and pilates classes for all ages (take the really young along with you to the mother and baby classes) and abilities, there are treatment rooms for luxe spa treatments, and holistic and alternative therapies from reflexology to tarot reading.
 Become a member for unlimited classes and access to the workspaces and members lounges.
 Oh, the organic café on site is a brilliant spot for a healthy lunch, too.
 Individual classes from £16 drop-in.

 FREE: Lululemon London